Man dies after being shot in police confrontation

 A man has died after an incident involving armed police in west London.

-Officers stopped a vehicle at the junction of Kensington Road and Palace Gate in Kensington around 15:20 GMT, before shots were fired, Met Police said.
+Officers stopped a vehicle at the junction of Kensington Road and Palace Gate in Kensington at about 15:20 GMT before shots were fired, Met Police said.

-The force said a man sustained gunshot wounds and died at the scene after being treated by paramedics.
+An eyewitness told the BBC they saw police shooting at a taxi.

-It tweeted "there is no risk to the public but roads are closed and are likely to remain so for some time."
+The force said a man sustained gunshot wounds and died at the scene.
+It said the incident was not being treated as terrorism.